 - 2. When lowering, if the cable becomes slack before the auger is in the full down position, this indicates that the track shoe is stuck.
 To correct the problem, reverse the winch and raise the auger until the cable is taut and track slides normally. - 3.
 After lowering, adjust the hydraulic winch until cable has light tension.

 6. Operation

-For optimal operation, follow these safety precautions, checklists, and instructions.
+For optimal operation, follow the safety precautions, checklists, and instructions in this section.

 6.1.
 Operation Safety